CarolynOlsen/sec_filing_comparison_agent/README.md

 An AI agent powered by Claude 4.0 Sonnet that can download, analyze, and compare SEC 10-K filings from EDGAR.
 The agent provides both quantitative financial analysis and qualitative insights from narrative sections.

-**Note**: This agent provides analysis based on publicly available SEC filings, and LLMs make mistakes.
-Always verify important financial information and consult with financial professionals for investment decisions.
+**Note**: This agent provides analysis based on publicly available SEC filings, and LLMs make mistakes -- and this was a quick POC to learn about LLM-based document parsing and Q&A, so your mileage may vary/ expect bugs.
+Always verify important financial information.
+Don't make investment decisions based on this bot.

 ## 🚀 Key Features